saki-osive/4033-DevOpsAndBlockchainAdministration/lab-3/README.md

 ![Image 24](images/24.png "Image 24")

 Try to create a directory using the ad-hoc command.
-PResent screenshots of the successful ansible run and directory in the nodes.
+Present screenshots of the successful ansible run and directory in the nodes.
 --

 ![Image 25](images/25.png "Image 25")